DIG-Kaust/Seismology/README.md

 ## Material

+The repository is organized as follows:

+- **Slides**: deck of slides summarizing the key concept introduced in each class
+- **Data**: input data used in the practical sessions:
-Each folder in this repository contains Python codes and Jupyter Notebooks used in the practical sessions:
+- All of the other folders in this repository contains Python codes and Jupyter Notebooks used in the practical sessions:

    - **PlaneWave**: create and display plane waves in time-space and wavenumber domain.
    - **GassmannFluidSub**: implement basic rock physics equations and Gassmann substitution and apply it to the Smehaia well log.
    - **SeismicModelling**: perform convolutional and AVO modelling, and apply pre-stack inversion
    - **RayTrace**: implement 2D raytracing by solving the associated ODE
    - **SeismicTomography**: setup the 2D tomographic matrix and solve the associated inverse problem
    - **Obspy**: a mild introduction to Obspy and its usage for epicenter localization of earthquakes
    - **ReflectionSeismic**: implement basic NMO processing and learn how to work with SEGY files using *segyio* and the Volve dataset.

 ## Environment